-Applications must be made using the Wokingham Borough application form to apply for schools within the borough.
 Applications will be considered half a term in advance of the place being required.
 For entry to school at the start of term or half term, an application will need to be received by the School Admissions Team, 15 school days in advance of the commencement date.